felippe-regazio/plume-css/developing.md

 # Docs

-The documenentation is Automatically generated based on your new configuartions and styles on Plume.
+The documentation is Automatically generated based on your new configurations and styles on Plume.
 You can rebuild the docs with:

 ```
 npm run build-docs